generOS-dev/gene/docs/example-package/manual/05-build-your-gene.md

 gzip hello_world-1.0.0.gene
 ```

 Now `hello_world-1.0.0.gene.gz` is ready to be distributed to a user or to a Gene Pool!
+You may want to GPG-sign this image.

 [Previous page: Setting up Hooks][prev_page] -- *this is where it all ends.* [Return to Introduction](./README.md)